Russia Fast Facts

 March 16, 2014 - In the Crimean referendum, 96.7% vote in favor of leaving Ukraine and being annexed by Russia.

-March 17, 2014 - United States and European Union officials announce sanctions on more than two dozen Russian officials and their allies in Crimea.
+March 17, 2014 - US and European Union officials announce sanctions on more than two dozen Russian officials and their allies in Crimea.
 In Moscow, Russian President Putin signs a decree that recognizes the independence and sovereignty of the Republic of Crimea.

-March 18, 2014 - President Vladimir Putin signs an annexation pact with the Prime Minister of Crimea and the mayor of the city of Sevastopol.
+March 18, 2014 - President Putin signs an annexation pact with the Prime Minister of Crimea and the mayor of the city of Sevastopol.
 In an address before a joint session of Russia's Parliament, Putin calls Crimea "an inalienable part of Russia."

 July 29, 2014 - The United States and the European Union enact major sanctions against significant areas of the Russian economy including financial institutions and oil and arms manufacturers.